The Unexpected Origins of 10 Iconic Quotes That Will Blow Your Mind

 Inspiration: Crime Dramas & Shakespearean Tragedies

-This chilling declaration by Walter White in Breaking Bad instantly became a cultural touchstone.
-The line was inspired by classic crime dramas and Shakespearean characters like Macbeth, who, much like Walter, descend into darkness and embrace their own inner monster.
-Creator Vince Gilligan wanted a line that conveyed the moment Walter fully embraced his identity as Heisenberg, marking his complete transformation from a meek chemistry teacher to a ruthless drug kingpin.
+But perhaps no one underestimated more than Walter White, as he declared this chilling declaration in Breaking Bad.
+The line is inspired by the classic crime dramas and Shakespearean characters, such as Macbeth, who, like Walter, descend into darkness and welcome his inner monster.
+Creator Vince Gilligan wanted a line that conveyed the moment Walter went fully into embracing his identity as Heisenberg, marking his complete transformation from a meek chemistry teacher to a ruthless drug kingpin.

 3. “Float like a butterfly, sting like a bee.”

-This poetic description of Muhammad Ali’s fighting style is one of the most famous phrases in sports history.
-Interestingly, it was not coined by Ali himself but by his trainer, Drew Bundini Brown.
-Brown was known for his creative use of words, often spouting off phrases and rhymes to inspire Ali before matches.
-This particular line perfectly captured Ali’s unique combination of grace and power in the ring, becoming an enduring symbol of his persona.
+This poetic description of Muhammad Ali’s fighting style is one of the most popular phrases in sports history.
+Interestingly, though, he was not who coined the phrase but was coined by his trainer, Drew Bundini Brown.
+Bundini Brown was famous for his creative expressions of words as he often spouts out phrases and rhymes to hype up Ali before matches.
+To appropriately capture the uniqueness that Ali had as a fighter in the ring between grace and power, this line remains an iconic symbol of his persona.

 4. “Elementary, my dear Watson.”